CrowdJustice

 CrowdJustice is a commercial crowdfunding platform in the United Kingdom and the United States for projects aimed at improving access to the legal system.
+It was founded in 2014 by Julia Salasky.

 Overview

-CrowdJustice is a crowdfunding platform where individuals, communities or organizations can raise money specifically for legal cases.
-This platform uses a team of experts to evaluate each campaign to ensure a qualified lawyer has been engaged for that campaign and that all funds go to the lawyer’s client trust account.
-Originally started in the United Kingdom in 2014, CrowdJustice expanded to the United States in 2017 and moved their headquarters from London to New York City.
+CrowdJustice is a crowdfunding platform designed specifically for raising funds for legal cases by individuals, communities, or organizations.
+The platform employs a team of legal advisors who assess individual campaigns to ensure the engagement of a qualified lawyer.
+All of the funds raised by the organization are directed to the lawyer's client trust account.
+CrowdJustice states that they take on both private and public campaigns.
+Initially established in the United Kingdom in 2014, CrowdJustice extended its services to the United States in 2017, concurrently relocating its headquarters from London to New York City.

-If a campaign does not meet its minimum tipping point, then donors are not charged.
-In 2015, CrowdJustice stated that it takes a commission of 5% from the cases it funds and then the credit card company takes an additional percentage.
-In 2017, the company raised $2 million in a seed round co-led by Venrock and First Round Capital in order to launch operations in the U.S.
+Campaigns charge donors only if they reach a minimum funding threshold.
+In 2015, CrowdJustice announced a commission rate of 5% for the cases it supports.
+The company garnered $2 million in 2017 through a seed round of funding led by Venrock and First Round Capital, which facilitated its expansion into the U.S. market.